The opioid epidemic is driving some users to abuse common, over-the-counter medications. Now, federal regulators are stepping in.

-In response to a growing body of evidence of loperamide misuse, the FDA recently announced a plan of action to help cut down on abuse of the drug.
+In response to a growing body of evidence of loperamide misuse, the

 The FDA is requesting that manufacturers of loperamide abide by new packaging regulations.
 These regulations would lower the total amount of the drug in a single package, making it more appropriate for short-term rather than long-term use.